bruceravel/demeter/documentation/Athena/import/ref.rst

 A reference spectrum is used by :demeter:`athena` as a data alignment standard.
-It is common to place a third ionization chamber in line after the transmission chamber and to place good transmission standard between the two.
+It is common to place a third ionization chamber in line after the transmission chamber and to place a good transmission standard between the two.
 The point of measuring the standard is that it is measured in parallel with your real sample.
 This standard can then be used to align the actual data using the `data alignment tool
 <../process/align.html>`__.

 The standard often is a zero-valent foil, but the most important thing is that it is an excellent standard which will yield consistently high-quality data.
-The other most important thing is that you always use the same sample as your reference standard for ever experiment you make at a particular edge.
-To this end, it is wise to make a library of standards and carry them with you to the synchrotron.
-By using the same standard for every experiment at an edge, you can align any data, even data measured years apart at different synchrotrons.
+The other most important thing is that you always use the same sample as your reference standard for every experiment you make at a particular edge.
+To this end, it is wise to make a library of reference standards and carry them with you to the synchrotron.
+By using the same standard for every experiment at an edge, you can align any data, even data measured years apart or at different synchrotrons.

 .. _fig-importref: